JoaoCostaIFG/LPOO/docs/README.md

 ### Couplers

 The [_SkaneController class_](/src/main/java/org/g73/skanedweller/controller/SkaneController.java)
-is an example of a class that uses the data of another class more that its own.
-In this case, the data of the
+is an example of a class that uses the data of another class more that its own (**Inappropriate intimacy**).
+In this case, the data of the [_Skane_ class](/src/main/java/org/g73/skanedweller/model/element/skane/Skane.java).
-[_Skane_ class](/src/main/java/org/g73/skanedweller/model/element/skane/Skane.java).

 We don't think this code smell represents an actual problem in this case.

-### Change Preventers
+### Change preventers

 The [_Element hierarchy_](/src/main/java/org/g73/skanedweller/model/element) and
 the [_View hierarchy_](/src/main/java/org/g73/skanedweller/view/element_views)
-repesent a situation of **Parallel Inheritance Hierarchies**.
-If we wanted to add a new element to the game, we would be obliged to create a new _Model_ class and a new _View_ class for it.
+represent a situation of **Parallel Inheritance Hierarchies**.
+If we wanted to add a new visible element to the game, we would be obligated to create a new _Model_ class (the concrete element) and a new _View_ class for it.

 The only way to fix this code smell would imply moving parts of the **View** into the **Model** (or vice-versa).
-This would be a violation of the **MVC** architetural pattern.
+This would be a violation of the **MVC** architectural pattern.

 ## Self-Evaluation

-We believe both members of the group were integral for the development of this project and worked the same amount.
-With this, we believe self-evaluate with 50% of the final grade, each.
+We believe both members of the group were integral parts of the development of this project and put the same amount of effort, work and time into it.
+With this being said, we self-evaluate with 50% of the final grade, each.

 Or, in other words: Fifty-fifty [padner](https://westofloathing.gamepedia.com/Pardner).